buildbotics/bbctrl-enclosure/README.md

    * Join selected points.
    * Change layer fill and stroke.
  * Select new layers.
- * Center select layers as a group on page.
+ * Center selected layers as a group on page.
  * Save to SVG.
  * Save to PDF.